Rubblebucket: Career

 In 2013, Rubblebucket collaborated with Questlove, Tune-Yards singer Merrill Garbus, Angelique Kidjo and poet Akua Naru to create a new compilation album for Fela Kuti's Lady.
 In 2014, Rubblebucket served as Arcade Fire's "The Reflektors" at the Glastonbury Festival.
 Customary to most Arcade Fire shows of the time, "The Reflektors" wore massive papier-mâché heads as a fake-out to fans.

 Also in 2014, Rubblebucket recorded with John Congleton and signed with Communion Records to release Survival Sounds.
 Paste said about the record, "Survival Sounds should be a victory lap."
 The album's reception was positive, gaining the support of many online publications and radio stations, such as NPR's Tiny Desk.
 "Came Out of a Lady" was featured in feature film Drinking Buddies.
 While on tour, singer Annakalmia Traver was diagnosed with first stage, clear-cell ovarian cancer, and underwent and completed treatment while on tour.

 Rubblebucket embarked on a Spring tour that began in March 2015 across the United States, with support from Vacationer.
 Also in 2015, Rubblebucket performed at the BAM Opera House Master Mix: Red Hot + Arthur Russell in New York City along with other acts including Cults, Dev Hynes, and Arcade Fire.

 On October 8, 2016, Rubblebucket supported Brooklyn multi-genre band Lake Street Dive for a series of tour dates across the US, including a performance at Radio City Music Hall.

 In 2017, the band released the If U C My Enemies EP and performed on WXPN's World Cafe Live.

 In May 2018, Rubblebucket signed to Grand Jury Music and released their fourth full-length album Sun Machine, which saw the band's largest radio reception to date, including full rotation on SiriusXMU and commercial radio across the US.
 The band announced a Fall and Winter tour headlining bigger rooms and theaters, including Brooklyn Steel in Brooklyn, NY.
 With the release of Sun Machine was a public acknowledgement that Travers and Toth were continuing a musical partnership although no longer a couple.
 Paste Magazine noted that Sun Machine is a break up album that is impressively both fun and danceable.

 After Toth and Traver ventured with their own solo music projects (Tōth and Kalbells respectively), they returned as Rubblebucket with a new single, "Morning in the Sun", released June 23, 2022.
 Three more singles followed: "Earth Worship", "Cherry Blossom", and "Geometry", all of which were included on Earth Worship, their fifth studio album.
 The album was released on October 21, 2022.

+The latest album Year of the Banana was released at the end of 2024, based on a book of poetry written by Traver in 2015.
+They are touring on the album in 2025, which may be their last club tour in some time as Traver and Toth will spend time touring their separate projects.

-Rubblebucket's music has been used in several major sync placements, including a Nintendo Switch ad campaign (that first aired during the 2016 Super Bowl), Chanel worldwide campaign & Google Women Techmakers spot.
+Rubblebucket's music has been used in several major sync placements, including a Nintendo Switch ad campaign (that first aired during the 2016 Super Bowl), Chanel worldwide campaign and Google Women Techmakers spot.